 Take the bus southeast from here to Konya, 12th-century capital of the Seljuk Sultanate of Rum and home of the whirling dervishes.
 Don't miss the Mevlana Museum and try to time your visit to catch the weekly whirling dervish ceremony; it's one of the top things to do in Konya.

 From Konya, it's also an easy half-day trip to the archaeological site of Çatalhöyük, the world's largest Neolithic village ever discovered.

 Heading north now, hop on the train to Ankara.
 If you start off early enough, you'll be able to stop-off in Polatlı along the way, and from the train station there, take a taxi-tour to the Iron Age Phrygian capital of Gordion.

-Once in Ankara, modern Turkey's capital, make sure to visit at least two top Ankara sites: the Atatürk's mausoleum at the Anıtkabir, and the Museum of Anatolian Civilizations, which gives you a crash course in Anatolia's history from the Neolithic to Iron Age.
+Once in modern Turkey's capital, make sure to visit at least two top Ankara sites: the Atatürk's mausoleum at the Anıtkabir and the Museum of Anatolian Civilizations, which will give you a crash course in Anatolia's history from the Neolithic to Iron Age.